-Jesus offers her living water. . .and then He reads her mail in John 4:17-18 in the Amplified Bible which says:
+Jesus offers her living water. . .and then He reads her life like a letter in the mail in John 4:17-18 in the Amplified Bible which says:

 “The woman answered, “I do not have a husband.”
 Jesus said to her, “You have correctly said, ‘I do not have a husband’; for you have had five husbands, and the man you are now living with is not your husband.
 You have said this truthfully.”

 I find the woman’s next statement to be one of the greatest understatements in the Bible.